Alfresco/acs-ingress/README.md

 # ACS Nginx Proxy

 A proxy container for ACS deployment with Alfresco Digital Workspace and Sync Service support.
+If USE_SSL set to true provide ssl cert in ssl/cert.crt and ssl/cert.key

 ## Environment variables